 By this, we think Steiner means that our heads would live solely in the instinctive, animalistic realm if it weren’t for our torso (hearts) and limbs (hands).
 But the torso and limbs keep this from happening.
 By helping all three areas of our physical being work together, we become integrated human beings.
 We need the doing and feeling to balance out the thinking.

 Here are Steiner’s comparisons:

 - Head (mind) is like the animal kingdom.

 - Heart (torso) is like the plant kingdom.

 - Hands (limbs) are like the mineral kingdom.

 The animal, plant, and mineral kingdoms all work together to form a whole of the natural world.
 In the same way, all parts of a human being work together to form a whole.
 So, we want to consider all of the parts when we are teaching and working with our children.

 Underlying this lecture is really the mystery of being a healthy human.
-How do we teach in such a way as to contribute to health and well-being in our children?
+How do we teach in such a way as to contribute to the health and well-being of our children?

 It starts with an awareness of all the parts!
 And acknowledging the importance of the body.
 Learning is not just all about the head.

 In Waldorf education, especially Waldorf homeschooling, we can help to strengthen the body.
 We want to focus on strengthening their bodies and not just their minds.